 Be thorough.
 Look for possible opportunities in commercials, corporate videos, digital content, music videos, short films and student films.
 Volunteer work is invaluable when you don’t have work experience – it helps build your resume and it provides important contacts that may lead to paid work in the future.
 However, be clear about what you’re agreeing to, what you’re doing and who you’re working with.

-Consider the world of commercials as it isn’t unionized – there are a handful of companies producing commercials in the lower mainland, most are listed on the CPAWC website.
+- Consider the world of commercials to build your experience and expertise as it isn’t unionized – there are a handful of companies producing commercials in the lower mainland, most are listed on the CPAWC website.

-Investigate working at a rental house that supplies the department that you’re interested in, to learn more and expand your network.
+- Investigate working at a production equipment rental house that supplies the department that you’re interested in to learn more and expand your network.

-Being an extra/background performer can also be a good introduction to working on set, too.
+- Being an extra/background performer can also be a good introduction to working on set, too.
+UBCP/ACTRA is the place to learn more.

 Regarding jobs, here are some links: